Skip to main content

 Rough 100L+ layout: one calm centrepiece, 8–12 small tetras/rasboras, 6–8 corydoras-type bottom fish — verify every name in the pair checker before buying.

-Safe directions on file include: White Cloud Mountain Minnow, Pearl Danio, Zebra Danio.
+Safer directions include: Pearl Danio, Zebra Danio.

 Not recommended as a random community add-on